henokase/ngfw-prototype/web/docs/Finished_Implementation.md

 - **Configuration Management**: Implemented smart handling of environment variables with path normalization
 - **PowerShell mkdir Limitations**: Had to create directories one at a time instead of using space-separated arguments
 - **PyClamd Availability**: Implemented simulation mode for malware scanning when ClamAV is not available
+- **Unicode Characters on Windows**: Replaced Unicode checkmarks with [OK] for Windows console compatibility

 ---